MarimerLLC/csla/docs/Upgrading to CSLA 9.md

 ## Nullable Reference Types

-CSLA 9 supports the use of nullable reference types in your code.
-This means that you can use the `#nullable enable` directive in your code and CSLA will work correctly.
+CSLA 9 partially supports the use of nullable reference types in your code.
+This means that you can start using the `#nullable enable` directive in your code and CSLA types will have the necessary annotations.
+The following projects have nullable reference types enabled and annotated
+* `Csla.Channels.Grpc`
+* `Csla.Channels.RabbitMq`
+* `Csla.Data.SqlClient`
+* `Csla.Data.SqlClient.Fx`
+* `Csla.Web.Mvc`
+* `Csla.AspNetCore`

 ### API Changes